 We offer a wide range of ceremony services explained as follows.

 A civil funeral is a funeral is non-secular and is not conducted in a church.
-Civil funerals are usually held in a crematorium, hotel, and funeral home or at home.
+Civil funerals are usually held in a crematorium, hotel, funeral home or at home.
 The funeral director may recommend a civil celebrant or you can choose your own.
 The celebrant will meet with the funeral party, assist with crafting the ceremony, writing the life tribute and delivering the ceremony.
 A draft of the ceremony is sent to the family for approval in advance of the funeral.
 The family can have as much involvement as they desire.
 If they do not wish to speak on the day the celebrant can deliver the full ceremony on their behalf.
 The key element in a civil celebration is that the ceremony is centred on the needs of the family.

-For children are born sleeping and children who pass away before they reach adulthood we understand what a difficult and distressing time this is for your whole family.
+For children who are born sleeping and children who pass away before they reach adulthood we understand what a difficult and distressing time this is for your whole family.
 Our role as your celebrant is to honour the memory of your child in a dignified and respectful ceremony that is inclusive in its delivery to your family, friends and especially to siblings and children who may be present at the ceremony.
 For the babies who were born sleeping, or passed away shortly after they were born we can compose a ceremony to introduce your child to the world and celebrate the joy your baby brought to your life.

 Scattering of Ashes / Graveside Ceremony